USA Visa Application Guide 2024

 Vocational or other recognized nonacademic institution, other than a language training programM

-students cannot use a Visitor Visa or the Visa Waiver Program for any studies in the U.S except for recreational study (non-credit) as part of a tour.
+Students cannot use a Visitor Visa or the Visa Waiver Program for any studies in the U.S. except for recreational study (non-credit) as part of a tour.

-For short periods of recreational study, a Visitor (B) visa may be appropriate
+For short periods of recreational study, a Visitor (B) visa may be appropriate.

 A visitor (B) visa permits enrollment in a short recreational course of study, which is not for credit toward a degree or academic certificate.

-Study leading to a U.S. conferred degree or certificate is never permitted on a visitor (B) visa, even if it is for a short duration.
+Study leading to a U.S.-conferred degree or certificate is never permitted on a visitor (B) visa, even if it is for a short duration.
 For example, a student in a distance learning program that requires a period of time on the institution’s U.S. campus must obtain a student (F or M) visa prior to entering the United States.

-Student Acceptance at a SEVP Approved School
+Student Acceptance at a SEVP-Approved School

 The first step is to apply to a SEVP-approved school in the United States.
 After the SEVP-approved school accepts your enrollment, you will be registered for the Student and Exchange Visitor Information System (SEVIS) and must pay the SEVIS I-901 fee.
 The SEVP-approved school will issue you a Form I-20.
 After you receive the Form I-20 and register in SEVIS, you may apply at a U.S. Embassy or Consulate for a student (F or M) visa.
 You must present the Form I-20 to the consular officer when you attend your visa interview.

-If your spouse and/or children intend to live with you in the United States while you study, they must also enrol in SEVIS, obtain individual Form I-20s from the SEVP-approved school, and apply for a visa (but they do not pay the SEVIS fee).
+If your spouse and/or children intend to live with you in the United States while you study, they must also enroll in SEVIS, obtain individual Form I-20s from the SEVP-approved school, and apply for a visa (but they do not pay the SEVIS fee).

 Visit the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) website to learn more about SEVIS and the SEVIS I-901 Fee.

-Visit the Department of State Education-USA website to learn about educational opportunities for undergraduate and graduate study, and an overview of the application process.
+Visit the Department of State Education-USA website to learn about educational opportunities for undergraduate and graduate study and an overview of the application process.
 You can also visit the DHS Study in the States school search page to search for SEVP-certified schools.

-How to Apply
+How to Apply for US Visa

-There are several steps to apply for a visa.
+There are several steps to applying for a visa.
 The order of these steps and how you complete them may vary by U.S. Embassy or Consulate.
 You should consult the instructions on the embassy or consulate website in your country.

 • Online Nonimmigrant Visa Application, Form DS-160 – Learn more about completing the DS-160.
-You must: 1) complete the online visa application, and 2) print the application form confirmation page to bring to your interview.
+You must: 1) complete the online visa application; and 2) print the application form confirmation page to bring to your interview.

-• Photo –You will upload your photo while completing the online Form DS-160.
+• Photo: You will upload your photo while completing the online Form DS-160.
 Your photo must be in the format explained in the Photograph Requirements.

 Schedule an Interview

-Interviews are generally required for visa applicants with certain limited exceptions below.
+Interviews are generally required for visa applicants, with certain limited exceptions below.
 Consular officers may require an interview of any visa applicant.

 If you are age:Then an interview is: